jasonou-oldaccount/Personal-Projects/README.md

 - Fit-init: JavaScript (Interactive Fitness Website for people interested in learning more about exercising)

 - TimeTracker: RubyOnRails (Ruby On Rails web app used to keep track of companies, projects, and hours their members have completed)

+- Recipe-Manager: RubyOnRails (Ruby on Rails web app for users to post/browse through cooking recipes as well as rate them.
+Also utilizes Amazon Web Services for file/image hosting)